cidles/poio-api/doc/excel.rst

 word order now, the interesting units within the clause units are the participants and the verb.
-Participants of clauses are normally encoded regarding the syntactic/semantic role within the clause, Diana used the labels `S`, `A` and `P` that are widely used within general linguistics and language typology.
-The verbs have different tags like 'v.tr', 'v.intr' or 'v.aff'.
+Participants of clauses are normally encoded regarding the syntactic/semantic role within the clause, Diana used the labels "S", "A" and "P" that are widely used within general linguistics and language typology.
+The verbs have different tags like "v.tr", "v.intr" or "v.aff".
 All the interesting tags appear in row five in Excel.
 Because we are only interested in clause units and the tags that represent participant and verbs within each clause unit, our parser will only return informations from row three, four and